getify/You-Dont-Know-JS/scope-closures/ch5.md

 }
 ```

 Is `value` being "re-declared" here, especially since we know `var` allows it?
-No. Because `var` is not treated as a block-scoping declaration (see Chapter 4), it attaches itself to the global scope.
-So there's just one `value`, in the same (global, in this case) scope as `keepGoing`.
-No "re-declaration"!
+No. Because `var` is not treated as a block-scoping declaration (see Chapter 6), it attaches itself to the global scope.
+So there's just one `value` variable, in the same scope as `keepGoing` (global scope, in this case).
+No "re-declaration" here!

-One way to keep this all straight is to remember that `var`, `let`, and `const` do not exist in the code by the time it starts to execute.
+One way to keep this all straight is to remember that `var`, `let`, and `const` keywords are effectively *removed* from the code by the time it starts to execute.
 They're handled entirely by the compiler.

 What about "re-declaration" with other loop forms, like `for`-loops?